 The first flavor that I think you’re going to notice is the floral flavor of the lavender itself.
-The flavor of lavender is pretty pronounced. it’s not as flowery is some other flower herbal infusions but it will be the most dominant flavor of the entire ginger lavender tea blend.
+The flavor of lavender is pretty pronounced.
+It’s not as flowery as some other flower herbal infusions but it will be the most dominant flavor of the entire ginger lavender tea blend.

 With Slightly Minty Notes